CCGL9015 Global Issues

 On completing the course, students will be able to:

-- Identify types of human flows, and objectify their causes, motivations, nature, issues and debates in discourses of globalized human flows concerning immigration, national belonging, and identity politics.
+- Identify types of globalized human flows, and analyse their causes, motivations, nature, issues and debates in discourses concerning migration, national belonging, identity politics, and national sovereignty.

-- Demonstrate understanding of the role of development and trade in producing surplus labour and dispossessed populations who migrate, and engage with the moral and political discourses shaping people flows across borders.
+- Demonstrate understanding of globalization in producing diverse forms of labour and dispossessed populations who migrate, and engage with the moral and political discourses shaping people flows across borders.

 - Participate as active members of a diverse global community through exposure to key issues and debates in transnational mobilities that they will be encouraged to explore in their assignments.